Iowa City Park Projects News

 City Park Adventure Play

 A new, large play area will be constructed on the hillside between Upper and Lower City Park in 2019.
 A public meeting was held on Oct.
 10, 2018 to gather input.
-Preliminary designs will be complete in early 2019 with construction to take place the following summer.
+Preliminary designs are complete.
+Construction will take place during summer 2019.

 City Park Cabins